-Guest Posting in 2021: Amplify Brand First, Build Links Second
+Guest Posting In 2023: 15 Tips To Increase Your Brand Awareness

 - If a previous post is ranking highly on Google for a target keyword, share that info within the pitch.
 Say something like, “If you search Google for content writing trends 2021, you’ll see how my latest guest post is doing.”

-Though I don’t see the author tag becoming a relevant ranking factor in 2021, the more mentions you have online, the stronger your brand and associated businesses will grow.
+Though I don’t see the author tag becoming a relevant ranking factor , the more mentions you have online, the stronger your brand and associated businesses will grow.

-Remember, links are the added benefit to the work of guest posting, so make sure you’ve also planned a proper link building strategy by focusing on higher ROI pages on your website(s).
+Remember, links are the added benefit to the work of guest posting – so make sure you’ve also planned a proper link building strategy by focusing on higher return on investment (ROI) pages on your website(s).

 Guest posting is a portion of an overall awareness PR strategy that should also involve other means of brand exposure.

-Remember that although you have contributed that guest post, you don’t own the asset.
+Remember that although you have contributed the guest post, you don’t own that asset.

 Publications can fold or change their content marketing strategies quickly, and poof – your work can disappear.

-The solution is two-fold:
+The solution is two-fold.

 First, always keep a final copy of your guest posts saved somewhere.

 I did work for a publication over a decade ago and found out a few years ago that the publication ran out of funds and disappeared from the web.

-Thankfully, I had all of my original stories and was able to refresh them and reuse them without a penalty of duplicate content.
+Thankfully, I had all of my original stories and was able to refresh and reuse them without the penalty of duplicate content.

 Make sure you search the article to ensure it wasn’t scraped and used on other websites.

-The second part of the solution is to put more effort into your “home base” content.

-This is content you own, that is published on your own platforms; books, ebooks, and your webpages/blogs.
+Secondly, put more effort into your “home base” content.
+This is content you own that is published on your own platforms: books, ebooks, and your web pages/blogs.

+It’s never a bad idea to link to posts you’ve written on other sites on your own blog – or other sites!

+Creating a flourishing ecosystem and breadcrumb trail of thought leadership will help you develop your brand and authority.

-11. Stay on the Right Side of Google’s Guidelines
+14. Stay On The Right Side Of Google’s Guidelines

 One word of caution: Google released some guidelines to be aware of when contributing content to other online publications.